-When the New Year rolled around this January, I took a hard look at the extra weight I had been allowing to hang around for too long.
+When the New Year rolled around this January, I took a hard look at the extra weight I had been allowing to hang around for too long and knew it was time for some weight loss.
 I can’t blame it on the babies anymore because my “baby” is 5 1/2 years old.
 There was no one to blame but myself and my love of baked goods.
 That is a big downfall of being a great baker and having a sweet tooth.
 You eat what you make and the extra lbs start to sneak on.
 I wasn’t happy with the extra squishy middle I had going on.
 Sure, I covered it up with jackets, loose shirts and other fashion tricks, but let’s be honest, you could still see it.

 My eating habits had to change and there was no better time like the present to make that happen.
 I’m usually that girl that is always planning to start the diet “next week” or “after the holidays” but I have to say that I actually did it this time and it is paying off!
 I just hit the 20 lb weight loss mark and I couldn’t be happier!